The County Court of Victoria

 Penalties in the County Court

 The County Court interprets sentencing laws and relevant criminal legislation when determining an appropriate sentence in indictable offence matters.
 The most serious indictable offences in Victoria carry a maximum sentence of life imprisonment.
-To learn more about the maximum penalty for any given offence, please see ‘Legal Services’ and choose the relevant page.

 How We Can Help You in the County Court